 The origins of Interpeace lie within the United Nations

 Interpeace was created in 1994 as the “War-torn Societies Project”, a United Nations project to assist the international community and national actors to respond better to challenges of countries emerging from war.

-Matthias Stiefel championed and founded the project and is now Vice Chair of the Governing Council.
+Matthias Stiefel championed and founded the project and is now Vice Chair of the Governing Board.
 Initial field projects were in Eritrea and Mozambique.
 Guatemala, Somaliland and Puntland (Somali Region) quickly followed.

 The methodology developed in the early years provides the foundations of Interpeace work today